 Adequate sleep is essential to the human body, just as much as it needs food and oxygen to thrive.
 During sleep, the body heals itself and restores balance and the brain creates new connections and strengthens memory.
 During major changes to an established routine or an increase in life stressors of any kind, sleep is even more essential and sometimes more difficult to come by.

 The impact of losing even a few hours of sleep in a night can affect your mood and ability to focus, making you less available for important activities and relationships in your life.
-Over time, the impact of chronic sleeplessness can become even more pronounced, negatively affecting short term and long term memory, the immune system, cognition, mood stability, and even your libido.
+Over time, the impact of chronic sleeplessness can become even more pronounced, negatively affecting short-term and long-term memory, the immune system, cognition, mood stability, and even your libido.

 If you aren’t getting the hours of sleep that you need to feel healthy or your sleep-wake cycle is a little off track, there is scientific evidence that CBD may help.

 Cannabidiol (CBD) is one of the primary cannabinoids found in cannabis.
 Unlike tetrahydrocannabinol (THC), another cannabinoid, CBD doesn’t contribute to any intoxicating effects.
 According to a Gallup poll, 14% of Americans say they use CBD.
 Most commonly, for pain (40%), anxiety (20%), and insomnia (11%).
-User experience has now been backed up by research suggesting that CBD may be useful for improving sleep and reducing symptoms of sleep disorders such as insomnia.

-How can CBD help your sleep?
+How can CBD help support healthy sleep patterns?

 The endocannabinoid system is comprised of receptors, enzymes, and endocannabinoids (cannabinoid compounds that are produced by your own body) that regulate biological functions such as appetite, pain, mood, and sleep.
 Research shows that endocannabinoid signaling promotes sleep and has a role in regulating the sleep-wake cycle.